asheshwor/RepData_PeerAssessment1/PA1_template.md

 ## Exploring the average daily activity pattern

 The following code plots a time series plot of the 5-minute interval and the average number of steps taken, averaged across all days.
+First, the data is summarized by total number of steps for each interval using ```ddply``` function.

 ```r